 - Make sure to enable access for assistive devices so that you can use the function mglGetKeyEvent, mglGetMouseEvent, mglPostEvent, mglSimulateRun and mglEatKeys.

 - There are a few functions (mglEditScreenParams and mglDoRetinotopy) that require the mrTools GUI functions to be installed.
-If you are not already using mrTools, you can download the following:
+To use those functions, you will need to install mrTools

 You can see what functions are available by doing (in matlab):

 You can also run the function mglSystemCheck which will give you warnings if it detects any problems.
 If there are no problems it will just return true, so should look like the following:

 You may also wish to try the mglTest programs (e.g. mglTestDots, mglTestTex, etc….).

 If these functions don't work you might try checking here for some issues that come up with compatibility (for example r2016a has a fix).

 You may need to recompile.
 This may especially be necessary if you are running an older version of matlab (we run Matlab version >= R2013a 8.1 on Mac OS >= 10.10.2 as of this writing, 3/10/2015).
 We have found that mex files created on Matlab 7.3 do not run on matlab 14.1 for instance (if you run -nojvm you will see that it complains that it cannot find a dynamic link library for the mex functions – if you run with the matlab desktop it will just crash the system).
 If this happens to you simply recompile and you should be good to go.

 - mgl/mgllib: The main distribution that has all functions for displaying to the screen.

 - mgl/task: A set of higher level routines that set up a structure for running tasks and trials.
 Relies on functions in mgl/mgllib.
 You do no need to use any of these functions if you just want to use this library for drawing to the screen.